GoodbyteCo/Letterboxd-Watchlist-Picker/README.md

 ### Building locally

-Clone the project and run `npm install`.
+Clone the project and run `pnpm install`.

 The API uses Vercel functions, so use `vercel dev` to test.
 However, this requires a [Vercel](https://vercel.com) account.
 To test without the films propagating (everything will work, just the picture of the film will not fill in), run:

 ```
-npm run serve
+pnpm run dev
 ```

 ### So where are things?